ssokolow/game_launcher/README.md

    ResidualVM out of the list of games (where the XDG backend put them) and into either the context menu for the things their game_providers returned or a menu bar.
+1. Support for launching as a separate user somehow as one way to protect my `$HOME` from getting doodled on by Wine apps, MojoSetup, and games which use `getpwuid()` to write non-hidden folders.
+1. Look into ways to make "separate out save/config/log files for backup using OverlayFS" a more officially supported option, given that it's been in Ubuntu kernels since 11.10 and was mainlined in 3.18.
 1. Backends for anything ScummVM-like which both reliably scraped and launched directly into a specific game.
 1. Look into merging with [Lutris](https://lutris.net/).
 They've got a GUI and